 Please join us!
-We meet on the first Wednesday of the month at noon, via ZOOM.
+We meet on the first Wednesday of the month at 1 pm, via ZOOM.
 Our goal, as part of CCL Education, is to provide a space to discuss books, articles, documentaries, and other media about climate activism and related topics.
 The stimulating discussions and friendly support help us to deal with the challenges of these times.

 Contact Sue Lepore with any questions.